kingRajper/MAILER/README.md

 - dotenv

 Contact:
-- Developer: [Your Name]
+- Developer: *Iqrar Ali*
-- Description: This system was developed for automating intelligent email response handling using LLMs.
+- Description: This system was developed to automate intelligent email response handling using LLMs.